Hubs-Foundation/hubs-docs/docs/intro-avatars.md

 ---
 id: intro-avatars
 title: Creating Custom Avatars
-description: Instructions on how to re-skin a robot or box avatar.
+description: An introduction to customizing your avatar with instructions on how to re-skin a robot or box avatar.
 ---

 In Hubs you can choose how you want to represent yourself.
 Select from any of the featured or newest avatars, or create your own.